 Residency Arts in Nature Funded Residency Program

-Up to 4 artists are selected for residencies at Bernheim on an annual basis.
-One residency is dedicated to a regional artist currently living in Kentucky or in Clark and Floyd counties of Southern Indiana.
+Up to 4 artists are selected for residencies at Bernheim on an annual basis, each with a stipend of $2500.
+One residency is always dedicated to a regional artist currently living in Kentucky or in Clark and Floyd counties of Southern Indiana.
 One residency is dedicated to an artist whose work addresses environmental issues and climate change.

 - Applicants may be emerging or established artists on a regional, national or international level.

 - Applicants must be professional visual artists.
 Students in undergrad studies may not apply.

 - We encourage visual artists of all mediums, with the broadest range of diverse perspectives and experiences, to submit work for consideration.